ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Use cases
 {: #use-case-resize-vm}

-The different scenarios that you might face while requesting for resizing the memory of a {{site.data.keyword.powerSys_notm}} instance are listed after this:
+The following are some of the scenarios that you might face when you make a request for resizing the memory of a {{site.data.keyword.powerSys_notm}} instance:

 ### Your request for resizing both memory and CPU fails:
 {: #resize-mem-cpu-fail}

-When you attempt to resize the memory as well as the CPU of a deployed virtual server instance through a single request, it might fail due to the following reasons:
+When you attempt to resize the memory and the CPU of a deployed virtual server instance through a single request, it might fail due to the following reasons:
-- There is no free memory available on the host.
+- No free memory is available on the host.
-- There is no free memory available on the logical partition as the resources on it are running.
+- No free memory is available on the logical partition as the resources on it are running.
-- The free memory available on the logical partition is less than that of the desired value indicated in the resizing request.
+- The free memory that is available on the logical partition is less than the desired value indicated in the resizing request.
-- You have made multiple attempts for resizing.
+- Multiple attempts are made for resizing.

-- Currently, there is no preference for memory or CPU on what should be resized first.
-If the first request processing fails, the second one will also fail automatically.
+    Currently, there is no preference for memory or CPU on what can be resized first.
+If the first request processing fails, the second request also fails automatically.
+    {: note}

-`Example`: When the currently allocated memory for the logical partition is 4 GB and you are trying to reduce the value to 2 GB and the logical partition at the time of request does not have free 2 GB memory for resizing (considering the logical partition is using up to 3.2 GB for running resources in it), then there is a possibility that both the CPU, and memory resize fails.
+`Example`: Consider that the allocated memory for the logical partition is 4 GB.
+You make a request to reduce the memory value to 2 GB.
+The logical partitioning is using up to 3.2 GB for running resources in it.
+So, logical partitioning does not have free 2 GB memory for resizing.
+In such a scenario, it is possible that both the CPU and memory resize might fail.

 ### You request for resizing the memory, but you get a partial resize:
 {: #resize-mem-cpu-partial}

-When you attempt to resize the memory of a deployed virtual server instance through a request, it might partially resize or in the worst scenarios, might even fail due to the following reasons:
+When you attempt to resize the memory of a deployed virtual server instance through a request, it might partially resize or might fail due to the following reasons:
-- There is no free memory available on the host that results in a failed request.
+- No free memory is available on the host.
-- There is no free memory available on the logical partition as the resources are running on it.
-This results in a failed request.
+- No free memory is available on the logical partition as the resources are running on it.
-- The free memory available on the logical partition is less than that of the desired value indicated in the resizing request.
-This results in a partial resize.
+- The free memory that is available on the logical partition is less than the desired value indicated in the resizing request.
-- You have made multiple attempts for resizing.
-This results in a failed request.
+- Multiple attempts are made for resizing.

-`Example`: When the currently allocated memory for the logical partition is 4 GB and you are trying to reduce the value to 2 GB and the logical partition at the time of request does not have free 2 GB memory for resizing (considering the logical partition is using up to 3 GB for running resources in it) and can free up only 1 GB, then the partial resize should be possible to reduce the memory to 3 GB.
+`Example`: Consider that the allocated memory for the logical partition is 4 GB.
+You make a request to reduce the memory value to 2 GB.
+The logical partitioning is using up to 3 GB for running resources in it and so can free up only 1 GB memory.
+Then, the partial resize can reduce the memory to 3 GB.

-In the current cloud environment, it might take up to 1.5 hours approximately for the change in memory to be updated to places referring to the memory of the logical partition.
-Hence if you attempt to repeat the resize request, the consecutive retires fails until all referencing tables are updated.
+In the current cloud environment, it might take up to 1.5 hours for the change in memory to be updated.
+All the places that are referring to the memory of the logical partition are to be updated.
+Hence, if you attempt to repeat the resize request, the consecutive retires fails until all referencing tables are updated.
 {: important}